 Considerable research revealed a number of unusual phenomena associated with multi-wall panels in relation to condensation.
 The suggestion was made that both ends of multi-wall panels should be sealed to eliminate the condensation problem.
 This has been tried under practical conditions and it was evidently not a solution as condensation still formed within the flutes.
 Further analysis revealed that even if the multi-wall sheets were sealed under almost vacuum like conditions condensation would still appear.

 It was concluded that the surface of the multi-wall behaved like a semi permeable membrane and water vapor could penetrate the panels.
-Thus the need for continuous drain-ability using AntiDUST tape to offer an exit to condensate.
+Thus the need for continuous drain-ability using AntiDUST® tape to offer an exit for the condensation.

 We produce the original, most innovative and guaranteed system used in this application and our global network means it is available to you no matter what part of the world you live in.
 Email us and one of our support team will call you to answer your questions and discuss your needs.

 Most cheap breather tapes use a non-woven polypropylene fabric or foil material in their construction.
-This material in their basic form have no magical properties they simply have 2 stripes of adhesive applied to them then they are slit, rewound and sold pretty much in their original form offering little or no added value as the protection they offer multi-wall sheets is minimum and of short duration.
+This material in their basic form have no magical properties.
+They simply have two strips of adhesive applied to them then they are slit, rewound and sold pretty much in their original form offering little or no added value as the protection they offer multi-wall sheets is minimum and of short duration.
 The full-width breath-ability of this type of construction is quickly undermined by its own waterproof repellent nature as it can demonstrably trap in the moisture it is promoted as removing.

 The enhanced capillary action that is witnessed by users of our products is a result of a special formulation and careful treatment during our production process.
 At certain times of the year the volume of condensate that needs to be evacuated from the cells increases.